jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 You know right away.
 Excitement kept you up too late.
 With so little sleep your immune system couldn't keep infection at bay.
 You're sick.

-Viruses are tiny, are not alive to many biologists, but are not much different than any other player; they are still bits of clay looking for the energy to stay in the game.
+Viruses are tiny, are not alive to many biologists, but are not much different from any other player; they are still bits of clay looking for the energy to stay in the game.
 Their strategy is simpler than most; forgo reproductive parts and instead self-replicate by invading another creature and hijacking its cells.
 It's a winning idea.
-Animals, plants, even bacteria attracted viruses soon after their games started.
+Animals, plants, even bacteria were exploited by viruses soon after their games started.

 Viruses are so simple they need only a few dozen to sometimes a thousand genes.
 Humans have around 20,000 for comparison.
 Even with this difference in size and abilities, your virus got itself on the scoreboard at your expense.

 Why?

 Modeling clay is a metaphor for genes, which in the real world are made of DNA, or sometimes its simpler precursor, RNA.
-From eye color to gill size, genes are the chemical blueprints that determine every creature's genetic traits, what scientist call genotype.
+From eye color to gill size, genes are the chemical blueprints that determine every creature's genetic traits, what scientists call genotype.

 Existing in the present isn't enough.
 The arrow of time means only the genes that make it into the future continue playing.
 That's why the scoreboard counts kids—they're how today's genes reach tomorrow.